Plugin Integration

 After implementing the delegation setup, your application should:

-2. Store the user's delegation status in your application state.
+2. Store the user's delegation status in your application state, **but re-verify before every delegated action** (mass-revocation is silent).

-For technical support or to get your plugin featured in Curvance's ecosystem, please contact our developer relations team.
+For technical support or to get your plugin featured in Curvance's ecosystem, contact the developer relations team.

 ---